 Most recently, she was the Philip Roth Resident at Bucknell University’s Stadler Center for Poetry.
-Shirali now lives in Philadelphia, where she is a Reading Specialist at Achieve Now, an Associate Editor for Vinyl, & a poetry reader for Muzzle Magazine.
+Shirali now lives in Philadelphia, where she is a Reading Specialist at Achieve Now, a Poetry Editor for Muzzle Magazine, and a Poetry Reader for Vinyl.
 She is also a co-organizer for We (Too) Are Philly, an all-POC summer poetry festival in Philadelphia.

 Winner, Spring 2017 Philip Roth Residency at Bucknell University's Stadler Center

 Winner, 2016 Cosmonauts Avenue Poetry Prize, selected by Claudia Rankine